dvargo22/dvargo22.github.io/_posts/2025-22-01-Onboarding Flow in the Handshake App.md

 ### Client Project Onboarding Flow

-After the user has created a Handshake account, they are prompted to start their first "project," a shared workspace where clients can track and pay their freelancers.
+After the user creates a Handshake account, they are prompted to start their first "project," a shared workspace where clients can track and pay their freelancers.
 To create the project, the client must provide critical details about the project in a flow called **project onboarding**.
 This case study explains how I wrote copy for this particular flow.
 ![Handshake Client Onboarding Before](/imgs/Handshake UI Edits/4-before-onboarding-client_orig.jpg)
 *The onboarding flow before my edits.*

 ## Objective

-The user—the Client—must accomplish the following tasks quickly and seamlessly:
+The user—in this case, the Client—must accomplish the following tasks quickly and seamlessly:

 - Name the project
 - Describe the project